Business Networks benefit from connectivity

 – Bitcoin cryptographic mining provides verification for anonymous participants but at significant compute cost (proof of work)

-• When participants are known & trusted – Commitment possible at low cost
+• When participants are known & trusted – Commitment possible

 • Multiple alternatives